huzeir2k/nostrvine/mobile/docs/APPLE_REVIEW_RESPONSE.md

 Our Terms of Service at **https://divine.video/terms** explicitly states:

 > **Zero Tolerance for Objectionable Content and Abusive Users**
-> diVine maintains a strict zero-tolerance policy for objectionable content and abusive behavior.
+> Divine maintains a strict zero-tolerance policy for objectionable content and abusive behavior.

 The TOS includes:
 - Explicit prohibition of CSAM, violence, harassment, hate speech, spam, and illegal content